harwey/cups4jserver/README.md

 set JAVA_HOME to your Java 8 or later installation (JDK)

-Change to {your installation directory}/wildfly-11.0.0.Final/bin and run from there: on UNIX/Linux
+Change to {your installation directory}/wildfly-11.0.0.Final/bin and run from there:

+on UNIX/Linux:

   ./standalone.sh -c standalone-full.xml

-or Windows
+or Windows:

   standalone.bat -c standalone-full.xml

 Deploy the application to Wildfly:
 ==================================
-change to cups4jserver directory and run mvn clean install wildfly:deploy
+Change to cups4jserver directory and run:

+mvn clean install wildfly:deploy

 Test your installation: